Triangle Count

 The following SQL statement will create the example graph tables in the Snowflake database:

-CREATE OR REPLACE TABLE EXAMPLE_DB.DATA_SCHEMA.PERSON (NODEID STRING);
+CREATE OR REPLACE TABLE EXAMPLE_DB.DATA_SCHEMA.PERSON (NODEID VARCHAR);

 INSERT INTO EXAMPLE_DB.DATA_SCHEMA.PERSON VALUES